Family hiking Black Balsam Knob in winter / Photo: Jared Kay

 Taking a winter hike offers many advantages: refreshing temperatures, fewer crowds and even better views thanks to leafless trees and our famous deep blue skies.

-Here are five great winter hikes that are easy to reach from Asheville:
+Here are four great winter hikes that are easy to reach from Asheville:

 Moore Cove Falls Trail